vastoboy/Caesar-Light/README.md

 This should be used as a guide for anyone loooking to get into malware development and wants a general overview on how to extract and analyse data.
 This prototype does not cover antivirus evasion techniques.

-User input handling can be improved however, all the features should work just fine if configured properly.
+User input handling can be improved however, all the features should work just fine if configured correctly.

 Do not be stupid and use this on an unauthorised system!!!
 I assume no responsibility for your actions.